DevSquads/MagazineTask/README.md

 # MagazineTask

 # Steps to Run the Project
+- Using an existing python 3.7 interpreter
   1) make sure you've installed python 3.7 if you don't have it
   2) Open the project using pycharm IDE
   3) at the right top of the IDE press "Add Configurations"
   4) click the "+" sign at the left top to add new configuration
   5) choose "python"
   6) setup python interpreter to "Python 3.7"
   7) setup the script path to "path/to/MagazineTask.py"
   8) press ok and run the project

+- Using virtualenv interpreter
+  1) install puthon 3.7 if you din't have it
+  2) open pycharm and create new project
+  3) extend the "project interpreter option"
+  4) select new enviroment using and choose "virtualenv" option
+  5) choose the base interpreter "python 3.7" and press "create"
+  6) at the right top of the IDE press "Add Configurations"
+  7) click the "+" sign at the left top to add new configuration
+  8) choose "python"
+  9) setup python interpreter to "Python 3.7 (folder name)"
+  10) setup the script path to "path/to/MagazineTask.py"
+  11) press ok and run the project

 # Class Diagram
 ![](Images/ClassDiagram.png)